 So if ethernet cables all look the same, how do you know what type of cable you have?
-This is a common question that can be easy to answer when you know what you’re looking for.

 In this post, I’ll detail exactly what to look for when it comes to identifying your ethernet cables.
 I’ll also explain what types of ethernet cables you should be using in your home.

 Why It’s Important to Know the Type of Ethernet Cables You Have

 This might be surprising, but the ethernet cables you use can make a difference in your network’s performance.

 There are multiple reasons why you should be paying attention to the ethernet cables you have.
 We’ll dive into each of these reasons in detail.

 Let’s start with the basics here.

 To put it simply, ethernet cables are used to move data between devices.